dcs-team4/coffeetalk/README.md

 The project provides 3 servers, all written in [Go](https://go.dev/), with a Docker container configured for each.

 - `/web` contains a web server, serving the CoffeeTalk web app from the `templates` and `static` folders.
 The web app itself is written in vanilla HTML/CSS/JavaScript, with most of its logic in `/web/static/scripts`.
+  - `/server` sets up the web server, defines the app's routes, and configures TLS and web app environment.
   - When served, the web app can be accessed through two routes:
     - `/` is the default app for users accessing CoffeeTalk from home, letting them choose a name and join the talk.
     - `/office` is intended for offices to set up CoffeeTalk on a computer in a break room, and have it automatically join the talk when motion is detected (the [Diffy.js](https://github.com/maniart/diffyjs#readme) library is used for this).